 No, Sunscreen Bottles Can’t Be Full-Size

-The administration shared the correction on its website, adding that travelers should stick to the 3-1-1 rule when they pack carry-on luggage.
+The administration advises that travelers should stick to the 3-1-1 rule when they pack carry-on luggage.
 That is, those 3.4 ounce (or smaller) bottles must be packed together in a single quart-sized resealable bag.
-Keep in mind, that’s only one resealable bag per traveler, but you are allowed as many bottles as fit in one bag.
+Keep in mind, that’s only one resealable bag per traveler, but you are allowed as many bottles as fit in one bag, in adherence to the maximum limits stated above.

 To add to this, the TSA has published detailed guidelines and advice to future passengers regarding these rules.
 TSA urges passengers who wish to travel with larger quantities of sunscreen, or other liquids or aerosols, to include them in their checked luggage so they can use them at their desired destination.

 If you’re wondering why the TSA implemented the 3-1-1 rule, it’s all about the safety of passengers on all flights.
-It turns out that studies done in the early 2000s suggested that a certain amount of liquid is needed to produce an effective explosion.
+It turns out that studies done in the early 2000s suggested that a certain amount of liquid is needed to produce explosive devices.
 Therefore, it makes sense to limit bottled liquids to make flying safer for all travelers.

 You Have Options!